vecma-ipp/MFW/standalone/uq/README.md

 ```

 ### Step 2:
-We define Parameter Space that refelects the provided options in the boudaries.template, i.e.: the list of uncertain parameters and the output file name.
+We define Parameter Space that reflects the provided options in the boudaries.template, i.e.: the list of uncertain parameters and the output file name.

 ```python
 params = {